keiji-imai/blog/content/rants/running/index.md

 That wasn't so bad.

-I'm hardly out of breath.
+I'm hardly out of breath even.
+Barely broke a sweat.

-Why do I even do this to myself.

-Why do I even do anything?
+Why do I even do this?

-A bunch of neurons hijacked a biomechanical contraption to rebel against its own endorphins that were developed over 4 billion years of evolution.
+A bunch of rogue neurons hijacked a biological mech to rebel against its own endorphins that developed an aversion to pain over 4 billion years of evolution.

-A tiny human running in circles, accomplishing net zero work, on a tiny blue marble smaller than a speck of dust in one of the trillions of galaxies.
+A tiny organism running in circles every morning, accomplishing net zero work, on a tiny blue marble smaller than a speck of dust in one of the trillions of galaxies.

+Does the question of why even matter?

 ![earth](image-1.png)

-What is this world even?